Uzbekistan - Country Commercial Guide

 • indications of the conditions included in the agreement by reference to an electronic document posted in a publicly available information resource

-• a record of all electronic documents and messages should be retained
+• a record of all electronic documents and messages should be retained.

 A Digital Ecosystem Country Assessment of Uzbekistan was prepared and published with support of USAID in January 2022.
 According to the most recent publicly available sources from 2019, local mobile network operators (MNOs) deliver 2G, 3G, and 4G/LTE services, with almost full coverage of the population by 2G (98%) and 3G (75%) networks, and 4G coverage concentrated in larger cities and towns, reaching around 43% of Uzbekistan’s population.
 However, this information is likely outdated.
-UCELL, the largest local MNO, reported that its 4G network is available today in 80% of Uzbekistan’s populated points and that coverage will expand to 95% by the end of 2022.
+UCELL, the largest local MNO, reported that its 4G network was available in 80% of Uzbekistan’s populated points and that coverage would expand to 95% by the end of 2022.

 In January 2021, amendments were made to the Law on Personal Data, obliging foreign companies to store personal data of Uzbekistani citizens in the territory of Uzbekistan.
 The amendments went into effect in April 2021, and communications regulator UzKomNazorat restricted access and issued warnings to international social media firms not in compliance with the law.
+The social networks were unblocked in August 2022 and January 2023.

 Consumer Behavior

-The annual international E-commerce Day conference was held in 2018 and 2019.The annual ICT Week (organized each September) includes an E-commerce section.
+The international E-commerce Day conference was held in 2018 and 2019.
+The annual ICT Week (organized each September) includes an E-commerce section.